Please note that Internet Explorer is incompatible with this site.

 Equal Access to the Morsani College of Medicine’s Educational Program

+Candidates with disabilities are encouraged to contact the office of MD Admissions early in the application process so that they can further direct the candidate on the USF accommodation process.
 It is the responsibility of a candidate with a disability, or a candidate who develops a disability, who may require accommodations to meet these technical standards, to self-disclose to the USF Office of Student Accessibility Services and request accommodations once admitted.
 Steps on how to apply for accommodations can be found here

-Should, despite reasonable accommodation (whether the candidate chooses to use the accommodation or not), a candidate’s existing or acquired disability(ies) interfere with patient or peer safety, or otherwise impede their ability to complete USF MCOM’s educational program and advance to graduation, residency training, or licensure, the candidate may be denied admission or may be separated or dismissed from the program.
+Should, despite reasonable accommodation (whether the candidate chooses to use the accommodation or not), a candidate’s existing or acquired disability(ies) interfere with patient or peer safety, or otherwise impede their ability to complete MCOM’s MD educational program and advance to graduation, residency training, or licensure, the candidate may be denied admission or may be separated or dismissed from the program.

 Technical Standards